Lighting Techniques

 Whether it’s a wall wash or a spot accent, we can help you achieve what you want.

 Wall washing is a good technique to use when you have a relatively simple surface and would like to use it as a lit backdrop for an interesting landscape line.
-Using fixtures such as the LM-4522 Wash Light placed between 18 -36 inches away from the wall allow for an even dispersion of light across the entire surface of the wall.
+Using fixtures as the LM-4522 Wash Light placed between 18 - 36 inches away from the wall allow for an even dispersion of light across the entire surface of the wall.

-The primary goal of wash lighting is to brighten the surface of the wall or hardscaping to hide imperfections or create a sillouhette in front of it, rather than focus on the wall.
+The primary goal of wash lighting is to brighten the surface of the wall or hardscaping to hide imperfection or create a silhouette in front of it, rather than focus on the wall.
 If you’re looking for a way to make the hardscaping the focus of your lighting, consider a technique called grazing.

 In-ground lighting is a great way to accent a particular piece of landscaping, such as a tree or flag pole.
 Placing a light at the bottom of a small tree adds shadows and highlights to its leaves, creating a unique look in the evening.